This guide shows how to implement email OTP for MFA. You can follow the same approach for step-up auth or adaptive MFA.

 1. Navigate to the Authenticators section and click Manage Email OTP.

-2. Choose an Email Provider you want to use in the next screen.
+2. Choose an email provider you want to use in the next screen.
 You can choose Authsignal for development purposes, but it’s recommended not to use it in production.
 Then activate the email OTP.

 Grab your Authsignal credentials

-Head to Settings and grab your Tenant ID, API host and API secret key.
+Head to Settings and grab your Tenant ID, API URL and API secret key.
+Add them as environment variables in your project:

 AUTHSIGNAL_API_URL=your_region_api_url